bfeng1/bfeng1.github.io/machine_learning_p0.md

 ### 4. Test the model on test data

 Based on the results obtained from the test images, we can see a significant performance increase from the pre-trained model.
-YOLOv8 has performed very well after training and can detect most objects that we specified in the dataset
+YOLOv8 has performed very well after training and can detect most objects that we specified in the dataset.
+Here are some detections made by the final model in the test dataset:

 ### Conclusion